Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - [Move to part 5](#part-5)
 - [Part 6](#part-6) coming soon!

-# Part 1 (estimated time: 4h)
+# Part 1 (estimated time: 4h + 2,5h)

 [Link to part 1](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_1.ipynb)

 ## Summary

-- Defining concepts being used
+- Defining concepts being used and the terminology behind every important concept
+- Tells the meaning behind the documentation
 - Explained why Python was chosen as the coding language
 - Explaining the use of JupyterLab
 - Explaining the use of Pydantic